endangeredoxen/fivecentplots/doc/index.rst

 |

-  .. note:: **bokeh** support is still limited and not all plot types are currently available.
+  .. note:: As of v0.6 **matplotlib** has the richest available plotting feature set.  **plotly** supports most plot
-            It does not currently have as much styling flexibility as **matplotlib** so plots are not a 1:1 exact replication.
+            types and many of the same style features.  **bokeh** support is limited to only scatter plots at this time.

 Refer to the topics on the sidebar for more details on plot types and options.